Vindetta100/ODM/README.md

 ---

+> **⚠️ AI INSTRUCTION: This is the ODM protocol README template.**
+> **When installing ODM into a project, you MUST update this README.md to reflect the ACTUAL PROJECT, not the ODM protocol itself.**
+> **Replace the content below with your project's name, description, tech stack, setup instructions, and architecture.**
+> **Keep only the ODM-specific sections (like "ODM Workflow" and references to start.sh/end.sh) as supplementary information.**

+---

 ## Overview

 ODM (Organized Development Method) is a comprehensive development protocol designed for AI-driven software development.
 It provides automated validation, compliance enforcement, and session management to ensure consistent code quality and architectural integrity across all development sessions.